 Until you are stood face to face with the Garganta it is really hard to appreciate just how massive it is and the scale of the Iguazú falls as a whole.
 It was better than we had ever imagined and well worth the extra 3537km of riding to get there.

-The first time we spent ten minutes at the viewpoint, taking photos and trying to take it all in but we went back at the end of the day to just remind ourselves how impressive it was and this time we just watched in awe.
+The first time we spent ten minutes at the viewpoint, taking photos and trying to take it all in but we went back at the end of the day to just remind ourselves how impressive it was.
+Then we just watched in awe.
 Where does all the water come from?
 How does it keep on coming and never stop?
 Steph was lost for words thinking about all of this!

 The Upper trail follows the top of the waterfalls in the semicircular area downriver from the Garganta and whilst most of the falls are smaller than the Diablo, they were equally as beautiful.
 Seeing the vast number of waterfalls all in one place was probably the most incredible sight and by this point we couldn’t get the Jurassic Park theme tune out of our heads!